-Wellness is a many-sided thing.
-The federal agency, Substance Abuse and Mental Health Services Administration (SAMHSA) defines wellness as being in good physical and mental health.
-SAMHSA has described 8 dimensions of wellness.
-This list includes: emotional, physical, environmental, financial, and social wellness.
+Wellness is a many-sided thing, defined as being in good health both mentally and physically.
+The Substance and Mental Health Services Administration (SAMHSA) has described 8 dimensions of wellness.
+This list includes emotional, physical, environmental, financial, and social wellness.
 One of the eight dimensions, Occupational Wellness, is defined by SAMHSA as “personal satisfaction and enrichment from one’s work.”
-The inclusion of Occupational, or work, wellness shows the importance of considering wellness when Thinking about, Choosing, Getting, and Keeping or even leaving, work.
+The inclusion of Occupational, or work, wellness shows the importance of considering wellness when Thinking About, Choosing, Getting, and Keeping, or even leaving, work.

 Wellness is many things to many people.
 Wellness can mean eating right: eating in a way that feeds your body the fuel it needs to be able to do your job, feel good, and have the stamina to get through the day.
 Wellness can mean exercising, or moving, or building muscle so that your body has the strength it needs as you work and live your life.
 Wellness can be spiritual and include the ways that you feed your soul.
 Wellness can also be intellectual, or include the ways in which we nourish our minds, through learning, discussing ideas, or creating art.
 All of these ways of being well can have an impact on work.

 Working requires us to feel well, to be able to be active for at least as long as the workday, and to also have a life outside of the workplace.
 This means that we need to physically be well, but also to have other kinds of wellness too.
 We don’t have to do all this alone!
 Consider strengthening your wellness with supporters who you trust, who are also working on their own wellness.
 This way, they can offer you a different perspective on your recovery from their lived experience.
 These might be people you have in your life, and/or Peer Support Specialists who can support wellness.
 There are even special training in Wellness Coaching for peer supporters who want to help support wellness.